Alejogb1/job-board/blog-data/why-am-i-getting-error-when-saving-a-keras-model-with-custom-functions-and-loading-it-to-a-new-notebook.md

 id: "why-am-i-getting-error-when-saving-a-keras-model-with-custom-functions-and-loading-it-to-a-new-notebook"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 The "keras model saving error with custom functions" problem—I've seen that one pop up enough times in the field, it feels almost like an old friend, albeit a rather irritating one.
 It's a classic symptom of how keras handles serialization and deserialization of models, especially when you introduce user-defined components like custom layers, loss functions, or metrics.
 The core issue revolves around the fact that when you save a keras model to disk, it essentially serializes the architecture and trained weights.
-However, it doesn't automatically serialize the *definitions* of your custom functions.
+However, it doesn't automatically serialize the _definitions_ of your custom functions.

 Imagine, if you will, a scenario from a past project: we were developing a time-series anomaly detection system using a recurrent neural network.
 We had crafted a very specific, custom loss function incorporating a weighted combination of reconstruction error and a temporal smoothness penalty.
 Everything was running smoothly in the training notebook.
 But when I tried to load the saved model in a separate notebook for prediction, boom—errors.
-I realized the model file was essentially saying, "I know this loss function *should* exist, but I have no idea *what it is*."
+I realized the model file was essentially saying, "I know this loss function _should_ exist, but I have no idea _what it is_."

 Here's the technical breakdown: keras relies on Python's `pickle` or `hdf5` serialization (depending on the saving method).
 These tools can serialize data structures and object states, but they don’t automatically capture the code behind custom functions or classes.
 Consequently, when you load the model, it has no way to reconstruct your custom components, resulting in errors.
 Usually, these are `ValueError`s, `TypeError`s, or `NameError`s indicating that your custom function or class is not defined.